jdh4/machine_learning_libraries/rapids/README.md

 cuDF provides a pandas-like API that will be familiar to data engineers & data scientists, so they can use it to easily accelerate their workflows without going into the details of CUDA programming.

+cuML is a suite of libraries that implement machine learning algorithms and mathematical primitives functions that share compatible APIs with other RAPIDS projects.

+cuML enables data scientists, researchers, and software engineers to run traditional tabular ML tasks on GPUs without going into the details of CUDA programming.
+In most cases, cuML's Python API matches the API from scikit-learn.

+For large datasets, these GPU-based implementations can complete 10-50x faster than their CPU equivalents.

 <p align="center"><img src="https://github.com/rapidsai/cudf/blob/branch-0.13/img/rapids_arrow.png" width="80%"/></p>

 [Getting started](https://rapids.ai/start.html)